tedleyem/wordpress-docker/README.md

 # wordpress-docker
-wordpress development with a dockerfile
+Used for wordpress development in docker.

+You can spin up a clean wordpress instance using this repo as a template.